 6. Poland – 3.1%

 Poland has emerged as a good performer in the European job market.
 Its economic growth is driven by manufacturing, IT, and outsourcing sectors, creating substantial job opportunities.
-Additionally, government reforms and investments in infrastructure have improved overall employment conditions.
+The position reflects a decade of steady expansion and deep integration into European manufacturing chains.
+Job creation has been strong enough to shift the conversation from unemployment to labor shortages.
+Migration trends have played a role, but so has the rise of domestic industries that continue to absorb workers.

 5. South Korea – 3%